pulibrary/bibdata/docs/indexing.md

 SCSB ids start with ‘SCSB’

 ## Source: Theses
-About 65,000 senior theses pulled from the OIT Dataspace repository http://dataspace.princeton.edu/jspui/handle/88435/dsp019c67wm88m
+About 68,800 senior theses pulled from the OIT Dataspace repository http://dataspace.princeton.edu/jspui/handle/88435/dsp019c67wm88m

-Frequency of updates: once per year

-Thesis record ids start with ‘dsp’
+Frequency of updates: Once per year.
+The Mudd Manuscript Library - Collections Cordinator will contact the Orangelight tech liaison and request the senior theses to be loaded into the catalog.

+The https://github.com/pulibrary/orangetheses repository is used to pull the theses from dspace.

+A thesis record id starts with ‘dsp’.
+To search the catalog for all the indexed dspace theses: `https://catalog-alma-qa.princeton.edu/catalog?utf8=%E2%9C%93&search_field=all_fields&q=id%3Adsp*`

 ## Source: Numismatics
 Numismatics data comes from Figgy via the rabbitmq.
-It is pulled in through orangelight code and so doesn't come through bibdata, but is part of the index and therefore the full indexing process
+It is pulled in through orangelight code and so doesn't come through bibdata, but is part of the index and therefore the full indexing process.

 ## Solr Machines and Collections

 The Catalog index is currently on a solrcloud cluster with 2 shards and a replication factor of 3.
-The solr machines (lib-solr-prod4, lib-solr-prod5, and lib-solr-prod6) are behind the load balancer and applications should access them via http://lib-solr8-prod.princeton.edu:8983
+The solr machines (lib-solr-prod4, lib-solr-prod5, and lib-solr-prod6) are behind the load balancer and applications should access them via http://lib-solr8-prod.princeton.edu:8983 .

 The collections `catalog-producion1` and `catalog-production2` are swapped as needed and should be accessed via the aliases `catalog-production` and `catalog-reindex`